 Amgen took three exclusive development and commercialization licenses under a now-expired right-to-test agreement established in 2000.
 In 2013, Amgen took one non-exclusive development and commercialization license.
-Later in 2013, the non-exclusive license was amended and converted to an exclusive license, which Amgen sublicensed to Oxford BioTherapeutics Ltd. In 2015, Amgen advised the Company that it had discontinued development of two product candidates, AMG 595 and AMG 172 that had been covered by two of Amgen's four exclusive licenses, and in 2016, Amgen terminated these two licenses.
+Later in 2013, the non-exclusive license was amended and converted to an exclusive license, which Amgen sublicensed to Oxford BioTherapeutics Ltd. In 2015, Amgen advised the Company that it had discontinued development of two product candidates, AMG 595 and AMG 172, that had been covered by two of Amgen's four exclusive licenses, and in 2016, Amgen terminated these two licenses.
 For each of the two remaining development and commercialization licenses taken, we are entitled to receive up to a total of \$34 million in milestone payments, plus royalties on the commercial sales of any resulting products.
 The total milestones per license are categorized as follows: development milestones-\$9 million; regulatory milestones-\$20 million; and sales milestones-\$5 million.
-Amgen (or its sublicensee(s)) is responsible for the manufacturing, product development and marketing of any products resulting from these development and commercialization licenses.

-In 2015, Amgen's IND application under the remaining license not sublicensed to Oxford BioTherapeutics became effective, triggering a \$1 million milestone payment to us which is included in license and milestone fee revenue for the year ended June 30, 2016.
+Amgen (or its sublicensee(s)) is responsible for the manufacturing, product development, and marketing of any products resulting from these development and commercialization licenses.
+In 2015, Amgen's IND under the remaining license not sublicensed to Oxford BioTherapeutics became effective, triggering a \$1 million milestone payment to us.